shahnoorgit/envfy/README.md

 ---

-# ⭐ If you like Envfy, star the repo!
+# ⭐ If you like Pushenv, star the repo!

 Your star helps more developers discover it.
 Let’s build the go-to open-source `.env` sync tool!